zefangli/OLD_zefangli.github.io/index.md

 ### Haikou Central Elementary School Eryuan, Yunnan, China, 12/2017-01/2018

+_Volunteer Teacher_

 - Designed interactive teaching plans and taught English and math for local pupils from grade 3 to grade 5.
 - Acted as a member of the media group to record teaching activities and write WeChat articles.

 ### Master’s Distinguished Lecture at Shanghai Jiao Tong University Shanghai, China, 10/2017-10/2018

+_Member_

+- Participated in the preparation of multiple events; responsible for writing articles and making WeChat pushes.

 ### Markdown